Do's and Don'ts Of Emailing College Coaches

 Tip 4: Keep It Simple

 Emails are a great way to communicate with a coach, but they should be sent with a specific purpose.
 You have to find a balance between overwhelming a coach with information and making yourself stand out as a prospect.
+Most college coaches respond well to detail and personalization of emails.

 Select a purpose for your email and stick to the topic: